NikithaReddy1/AlgorithmProject/README.md

-# AlgorithmProject
+# AlgorithmProject(CS 5329 – Programming Project – Group 1)
 Median finding, Order Statistics and Quick Sort

 Overview:
-   The purpose of the project is to compare the performance of QuickSort Algorithm, by using various pivot supply stragies.
+   The purpose of the project is to compare the performance of QuickSort Algorithm, by using various pivot supply strategies.

 Implementation:
    1. Finished Iterative version of Median Of Medians.